temporalio/temporal/docs/non-deterministic-error.md

 * Sometimes the stack can be stale because of some errors.

-In Cadence, Workflow ownership is called "stickiness".
+In Temporal, Workflow ownership is called "stickiness".

 Worker memory cache for workflow stacks is called "sticky cache".

-## Cadence History Protocol
+## Temporal History Protocol

 History replay process is under some basic rules/concepts.

-In Cadence, we use "close" to describe the opposite status of “open”.
+In Temporal, we use "close" to describe the opposite status of “open”.
 For activity/decision, close includes complete,timeout,fail.
 For workflow, close means complete/timeout/fail/terminate/cancel/continueAsNew.

 ### Decision